 So on one hand, liberals aimed for unity, but Romanticism exalted the individual.
 Liberalism broadened its agenda to unify the two by harmonizing them.

 Theological liberalism saw itself as the force to do it.
-Biblical Criticism had rescued the historical Jesus from the muck & mire of traditional orthodoxy.
-Romanticism then wanted to plant the idea of Jesus in the hearts of all people so they could become all their potential made possible for them.
+Biblical Criticism had rescued the historical Jesus from the muck and mire of traditional orthodoxy.
+Romanticism then wanted to plant the idea of Jesus in the hearts of all people so they could become all their potential made possible.